Self-paced

 A univariate variable is a statistical term used to refer to a set of observations of an attribute.
 That is, the column-by-column analysis of the DataFrame.
 To do this, we must distinguish whether a variable is categorical or numerical, as the body of the analysis and the conclusions that can be drawn will be different.

-Analysis on categorical variables
+Analysis of categorical variables

-A categorical variable is a type of variable that can take one of a limited number of categories or groups.
+A categorical variable is a type of variable that can be one of a limited number of categories or groups.
 These groups are often nominal (e.g., the color of a car: red, blue, black, etc., but none of these colors is inherently "greater" or "better" than the others) but can also be represented by finite numbers.

 To represent these types of variables we will use histograms.
 Before we start plotting, we must identify which ones are categorical, and this can be easily checked by analyzing the range of values.
 In this case, the categorical variables are Survived, Sex, Pclass, Embarked, SibSp and Parch: